Skip to main content

 API Reference

-For detailed information on generic domain endpoints and message formats, see the Generic Domain API documentation.
+For detailed information on delta gateway endpoints and message formats, see the delta gateway API documentation.

 Execution

 The example lets you mint a new fungible token and then transfer some of that newly minted token between vaults using a debit.
-Both transactions were submitted to the domain which applied them to its local state view.
+Both transactions are submitted to the domain which applies them to its local state view.
 In a real setup, the domain would settle these state changes to the base layer in an additional step.

-The example includes a local law implementation that demonstrates domain-specific validation rules.
+The example includes a guardrail implementation that demonstrates domain-specific validation rules.

 struct Amounts { min: u64, max: u64 }